Optimal Mechanisms for Demand Response: An Indifference Set Approach: Introduction

-Given this formulation of the demand response problem, the second fundamental question is: What kind of signals should the grid send to the HEMS to achieve optimal demand response?
-At one extreme, a decentralized system could be implemented where the grid uses dynamic pricing, and the HEMS simply seek to minimize costs while meeting user preferences.
-At the other extreme, in a fully centralized system, the HEMS could give the grid transparent control over all devices, allowing the grid to solve a global optimization problem.
-We refer to these two mechanisms as the (dynamic) pricing mechanism and the direct control mechanism.
-We study both mechanisms, and seek to understand how close the pricing mechanism can get to direct control in terms of demand response metrics.
-In particular, we show the following: \begin{enumerate} \item Under our indifference-set model for demand response, the pricing mechanism described above is generally not optimal relative to the direct control mechanism.
-A grid operator with direct control of all consumer devices can achieve better demand response (while respecting user indifference sets) that an operator who can only control demand via dynamic prices.\footnote{This finding may seem surprising at first glance, as there are numerous welfare theorems in economics demonstrating that price-based mechanisms can achieve optimal welfare in various systems \citep{mascolell1995microeconomic}.
+These assumptions, however, introduce novel analytical challenges.
+Under our indifference set model, consumer demand typically varies discontinuously with prices, rendering many technical tools from existing literature inapplicable \citep[e.g.,][]{adelman2019dynamic,yang2012game,zhou2017incentive}.
+The bulk of this paper demonstrates how classical results on convex analysis over random sets---building on the foundational work of \citet{aumann1965integrals} and \citet{artstein1975strong}---can be leveraged to address these challenges and establish the validity of our approach in large markets.
+Specifically, we show the following: \begin{enumerate} \item We start by comparing our proposed pricing mechanism to a ``direct control mechanism'' where the HEMS delegates full control of all user devices to the grid, thus enabling solution of a single global optimization problem that guarantees first-best demand response w.r.t. indifference-sets.
+We find that, under our model for demand response, the pricing mechanism described above is generally not optimal relative to the direct control mechanism, i.e., that a grid operator with direct control of all consumer devices can achieve better demand response (while respecting user indifference sets) that an operator who can only control demand via dynamic prices.\footnote{This finding may seem surprising at first glance, as there are numerous welfare theorems in economics demonstrating that price-based mechanisms can achieve optimal welfare in various systems \citep{mascolell1995microeconomic}.
 Our indifference-set model, however, is inconsistent with a key assumption of these welfare theorems, often referred to as local non-satiation.
 Local non-satiation implies that consumer demand moves smoothly with prices---but this is not the case here, as in our setting we only consider hard constraints on the user side.} \item As the market size increases, the optimality gap of pricing mechanisms shrinks to zero.
-In the mean-field limit with infinitely many customers, the grid cost for both pricing and direct control mechanisms converge, and the price-based mechanisms becomes optimal. \item Mean-field optimal prices can be recovered via a first-order algorithm that only requires querying HEMS about planned consumption profiles at different price levels, as these consumption profiles give information about a dual cost function.
+In the mean-field limit with infinitely many customers, the grid cost for both pricing and direct control mechanisms converge, and the price-based mechanisms becomes optimal. \item Mean-field optimal prices can be computed via a first-order algorithm that only requires querying HEMS about planned consumption profiles at different price levels, as these consumption profiles give information about a dual cost function.
 This allows for the straightforward application of first-order optimization methods to find the optimal price using only market-level data, without the grid needing to directly query for individual user preferences. \end{enumerate} Finally, we demonstrate practical promise of our pricing approach on a grid-simulation motivated by pre-cooling with data from Phoenix, Arizona; we use OpenDSS to solve the relevant power-flow equations.
 As seen in Figure \ref{fig: duck}, renewable production is heavily concentrated during daytime hours.
-With flat rates, this results in the notorious ``duck curve'' with low (even negative) net demand during the day that then quickly ramps up in the evening.\footnote{One should imagine the ramp-up period as forming the neck of the duck and the evening peak demand its head \citep{denholm2015overgeneration}.} In contrast, our proposed algorithm shifts demand earlier into the day when solar resources are plentiful, thus enabling it to reduce load in the evening hours.
+With flat rates, this results in the notorious ``duck curve'' with low (even negative) net demand during the day that then quickly ramps up in the evening.\footnote{The ramp-up period forms the neck of the ``duck'' and the evening peak demand its head \citep{denholm2015overgeneration}.} In contrast, our proposed algorithm shifts demand earlier into the day when solar resources are plentiful, thus enabling it to reduce load in the evening hours.
 We give further details on this experiment in Section \ref{sec: exp}.